 Breast milk is the best source of nutrition for a new baby.
 It provide the proper nutrients, protects baby against infection and disease, and is easy to digest.
 There are situations, such as with premature births, that some moms cannot produce enough milk for their baby.
 And for fragile infants, human breast milk is critical.
-That's were donated human milk comes in.
+That's where donated human milk comes in.

 Who receives donated human milk?

 Any baby who needs donor human milk will receive it as long as it is available.
 The baby must have a prescription from a health care provider.
-Parents can request their bay receive pasteurized human milk while in the hospital or NICU.
+Parents can request their baby receive pasteurized human milk while in the hospital or NICU.
 About 85% of all donated milk is used in the NICU (Neonatal Intensive Care Units).
 Donated milk is most often used when the infant has the following conditions:

 - Immunologic deficiencies